-Personal liability: If you become liable to pay compensation for damaging someone else’s property or the injury or death of someone else.
-Damage to e-bikes on our cycle trips can become expensive - check with your contents insurance if your travel insurance doesn't cover this.
+Personal liability: If you become liable to pay compensation for damaging someone else’s property or causing the injury or death of someone else.
+Damage to E-bikes on our cycle trips can become expensive - check with your contents insurance if your travel insurance doesn't cover this.

 Luggage and travel documents: Lost, stolen or damaged luggage or personal effects.